 Kuopio has grown very vigorously in recent years and is one of the most dynamic cities in Finland, whether measured in terms of house building, attraction, jobs or population growth.
 Kuopio’s growth has been especially rapid in the 2010s.

-When comparing different regions, North Savo is at the top conserning econimic growth.
+- When comparing different regions, North Savo is at the top conserning economic growth.

 The rate of growth will only accelerate, and here are some examples:

 - A new district for 36,000 residents, workers and students is being built in Savilahti of Kuopio involving investments a total of one billion euros.

 - Finnpulp is investing 1.4 billion euros in the world’s largest softwood pulp mill to be located in the Sorsasalo area of Kuopio.